Tag: refer

 APA: how to make a reference list

 When you refer to someone else's work in your paper, you need to include that source in the reference list.
 A reference list only contains sources that were cited or referred to in your paper.
-Background readings do not belong in your reference list (but they can go in …
+Background readings don't belong in your reference list (but they can go in your …

 The way you refer to a source in your paper is the same for physical and online sources.
 You need to refer to a source when you cite someone, or when you paraphrase their ideas, data, theory, ...
 Below you can find concrete examples that show you how to do …